xcatliu/js-index/README.md

 > The index of every JavaScript concepts

-I'll update one concepts per day.
-It's welcome to open an issue or create a pull request.
+I'll update one concept per day.
+Welcome to open an issue or create a pull request.

 ## Why to create this index